Shotgun Rider

 "Shotgun Rider" is a song recorded by American country music artist Tim McGraw.
 It was released on September 8, 2014 as the third single from his second studio album for Big Machine Records, Sundown Heaven Town.
 The song was written by Marv Green, Hillary Lindsey, and Troy Verges.

 McGraw previously recorded a different song of the same name on his 2007 album, Let It Go.

+Content

+"Shotgun Rider" is a song about a male narrator wanting to ride around with his lover in a truck, telling her that he does not want anyone else in the front seat or "shotgun" seat.

 Critical reception

 Billy Dukes of Taste of Country gave "Shotgun Rider" a favorable review, writing that "the song is an example of how the singer, producer and songwriter all need to come together to create beautiful music."
 Chuck Dauphin of Billboard called it "the perfect mix of old-school McGraw with some stirring steel guitar work and a few new sounds with some nifty guitar riffs."
 Kurt Wolff of radio.com called it "a midtempo song with a cool, confident melody that feels tailor-made for a road-trip mixtape."